glaukommatos/Gymder/README.md

 - [ ] See about moving what logic I can out of `CardPileView` and into a view model or similar.
 - [ ] Continue to yak-shave and improve the relationship between `CardPileView` and its data source.
-- [ ] Rejig the view controllers to take advantage of the view controller lifecycle.

 ## Screenshot